I Believe

 Pushing Back Darkness

-by Mike Smith on August 11th, 2025
+on August 11th, 2025

 Are we truly living out the mission Jesus intended for His church?
 This message challenges us to embrace our role as active participants in advancing God's kingdom.
 We're reminded that the church isn't just a building or organization, but a gathering of believers united by the transformative message that Jesus is the hope of the world.
 Read More